LoginRadius/engineering-portal/content/create-and-deploy-rest-api-in-kubernetes/index.md

 kubectl config current-context
 ```

-Optionally, check in Docker that k3s is running.
-There should be 2 containers up, one for k3s and the other for load balancing:
+Optionally, confirm that k3s is running in Docker.
+There should be two containers up, one for k3s and the other for load balancing:

 ```
 docker ps
 ```

 Make sure that all the pods are running.
 If they are stuck in pending status, it may be that there is not enough disk space on your machine.
-You can get more information with describe:
+You can get more information by describing:

 ```
 kubectl get pods -A